sonic-net/sonic-mgmt/docs/testplan/BGP-Suppress-FIB-Pending-test-plan-T2-Chassis.md

 ```
 admin@sonic:~$ sudo config suppress-fib-pending disabled
 ```
+Note: Issue raised for the above command not working on multi-asic environment globally, https://github.com/sonic-net/sonic-buildimage/issues/19022 .
+Currently it works only as specific asic commands.

 ### Supported Topology
 The tests will be supported on t1 as well as on t2 topo.